-Item 3: Address(es) At Which Licensed Material Will Be Used or Possessed
+Item 3: Address(es) Where Licensed Material Will Be Used or Possessed

 Applicants must provide a specific address for each location where radioactive material will be used or stored, or dispatched.
 Specify the street address, city, and state or other descriptive address (such as on Highway 10, 5 miles east of the intersection of Highway 10 and State Route 234, Anytown, State) for each permanent storage or use facility and field station.
-A field station is a location where licensed material may be stored or used and from which the applicant will send material to jobsites.
+A field station is a location where licensed material may be stored or used and from which the applicant will dispatch equipment to jobsites.
 A Post Office Box address is insufficient because MDH needs a specific address to allow an MDH inspector to find the use and/or storage location.
-If devices will not be stored at a dispatch site or field station, indicate this.
-In addition, the applicant should state whether a location will be used only for storage of sources and devices.
+If devices will NOT be stored at a dispatch site or field station, indicate this.
+In addition, the applicant should state whether a location will be used to perform radiographic operations or only for storage of sources and devices.